Lanceamillion/ChemECarShield/README.md

 * Understand the need to output infomation to the serial monitor
 * Understand how to output status and data to your computer

+### Totorial 2: Digital Outputs
+#### Purpose
+In this section you will learn how to use digital outputs to display information to the user and control digital systems.
+Digital outputs can fufil various functions for example indicatior LED and relay.

+#### Do it!
+1. Plug the ChemECarShield to the arduino
+2. Attaching the battery/turning on the battery switch is not nessiciary for this totorial
+3. Plug in the arduino into your computer
+4. Navigate to ChemECarShield>Examples>2 Blinky
+5. Look over the code and read the comments such that you are familiar with what is happening
+6. Upload the code (If you don't rememeber how to do this look back to totorial 1)
+7. Observe the red led blinking on 1 second off 1 second

+#### Going further for better undersanding
+* Try changing the code so the led blinks twice as fast
+* Try changing the code so that the led blinks green you will need to look up what pin the green LED is on in the table at the top
+* Try changing the code so the relay turns on and off insted of the LED.
+The relay is on pin 2 when you bring the pin HIGH it will connect the terminals on the terminal block together (see the board overview image to identify the terminal block).
+If the pin is brought LOW or the arduino dosen't have power the relay will be open (not on).
+* Try changing the code so the led blinks red>green>red>green

+#### Takeaways
+You should now:
+* Understand how to set the state of digital outputs
+* Understand how to use the delay function
+* Understand how to find pin numbers on the pin diagaram